Dardoch: 2020

 The 2020 Spring Split saw Dardoch performing at his same form, finishing the split on TSM in fifth place with a record of 9–9.
 He averaged the second most assists of any jungler at 6.39, right behind Spring Split MVP Blaber, who was a part of the most dominant LCS roster of all time.
 TSM was eliminated from the playoffs in the second round, losing 2–3 against FlyQuest.

 During the off-season between the Spring and Summer Split, there were rumors that Dardoch was going to be traded to another team.
 On 11 May 2020, Leena Xu, president of TSM, was heard on livestream saying “That’s not up to me, like for example, no one wants to pick up Dardoch.
 That’s not my fault”.
 This leak became a massive controversy in the League of Legends Esports scene for multiple reasons, one main reason being the fact that this severely hurts Dardoch's leverage when negotiating with other teams, as they now know that Dardoch has no value on the market.
 Leena Xu and TSM CEO Andy Dinh would release public statements addressing the situation, but Dardoch would later state in an interview that Leena Xu never personally apologized, only Andy Dinh reached out to him to admit a mistake was made.

 Dardoch signed with Team Dignitas on 26 May 2020.
 Team Dignitas ended the 2020 Summer Split in eight place with a record of 5–13.
 Despite his team's poor performance, Dardoch held the fourth highest average kills among junglers at 2.92 kills a game.

 2021

 Dardoch continued his role as Dignitas's starting jungler for the 2021 Spring Split.
 The team finished with a record of 11–7, good enough for fifth.
 Dardoch also earned a spot on the 3rd LCS All-Pro Team.

 Dardoch would continue as the teams starting jungler for the 2021 Summer Split but was controversially benched on June 18 and would be replaced by Akkadian for the team's upcoming game against TSM.
 A week later, he was formally cut by the team and became a free agent.
 In a video regarding the release, Dignitas’ director of esports James Baker cited an incident that occurred after a loss that would eventually lead to his departure from the team.

 Dardoch joined Immortals as an assistant coach in July.

+2026

+After several splits of coaching and playing in the Tier 2 scene, Dardoch returned to the LCS by re-joining Team Dignitas for the 2026 Summer Split.